farazsth98/farazsth98.github.io/_posts/2016-05-01-GoogleCTF-Forced-Puns.md

 ## Stage 2 - Leaking the heap stored `[helper fp]`

 To leak the stored function pointer at the beginning of the heap, I needed to overwrite any of the pointers stored in the `entries` structure.
 Because they are placed before the `entries->name` buffer we need to use the House of Force method.
 So by overwriting the wilderness's metadata by using option number `1.
-Set name` we can set the size of the wilderness to `2**64` `(or 0xFFFFFFFFFFFFFFFF)`.
-Than we need to allocate a huge chunk via option `3.
+Set name` we can set the size of the wilderness to `2**64-1` `(or 0xFFFFFFFFFFFFFFFF)`.
+Then we need to allocate a huge chunk via option `3.
 Set large` which will do something like `malloc( -0x960 );` which will wrap around the x64 bit address space and end up somewhere on the heap in the root buffer.
-Once we are there we can go back to the main menu and chose `Set an entry` again to cause another entries structure to be allocated right on top of the `root` buffer.
+Once we are there we can go back to the main menu and choose `Set an entry` again to cause another entries structure to be allocated right on top of the `root` buffer.
 Both structures are linked and we can control the pointers on the second entries structure.

 Since we control everything in the root buffer not only we can control the pointers to leak the `helper ptr` but also we can overflow again the metadata of the new wilderness :).
-After we allocated a negative buffer, we wrapped around 2**64 address space the size of the wilderness will be rather small.
+After we allocated a negative buffer, we wrapped around 2**64-1 address space the size of the wilderness will be rather small.

 ## Stage 3 - Leak an entry from the GOT